hackertarget/nmap-csv-xlsx/README.md

 ## Nmap XML to CSV

 There are many great projects and scripts around for generating Nmap reports from XML.
-With this script I needed a simple python script that I could customise the output data.
+With this script I needed a simple python script that I could easily customise the output **csv**.

-The Nmap XML has so much detailed information it is difficult to get an all in one reporting script that pulls everything you need for your reporting.
+Nmap XML has so much detailed information it is difficult to get an all in one reporting script that pulls everything you need for your reporting.

-Use this script as a basis to extract any information you need into csv columns (each host on a row).
+You may find this script useful as a template to extract any information you need into csv columns (each host on a row).

-Default script extracts *open ports* only and shows **product** in the port column if found otherwise it shows **open**.
+The default script extracts *open ports* only and shows **product** in the port column if found otherwise it shows **open**.

 Also shows **ptr** for host and number of filtered ports (for an idea of firewall coverage).